 PhD in Global Food Studies

-Our PhD program in Global Food Studies is a 'research-focused' PhD with topics typically related to some economics, business and policy issues affecting agricultural and food value chains, including smallholder producers in less developed countries to food consumers in Australia.
+Our PhD program in Global Food Studies is a research-focused PhD with topics typically related to economics, business and policy issues affecting agricultural and food value chains, including smallholder producers in less developed countries to food consumers in Australia.